University of Calcutta: Faculties, departments and centers

 The university has 60 departments organized into seven faculties: arts, commerce, social welfare and business management, education, journalism and library science, engineering and technology, fine arts, music and home science, law and science; and an agriculture institute with six departments.

 To provide agricultural education and research, the Institute of Agricultural Science was established under the University of Calcutta.
 It was founded by Pabitra Kumar Sen, who was the Khaira Professor of Agriculture (another endowment chair) in the early 1950s.
 Initial efforts began as early as 1913, but the first institute was set up only in 1939 at Barrackpore (a city near Kolkata) by the university, following the establishment of the Imperial Council of Agricultural Research (now known as the Indian Council of Agricultural Research) in 1926.
 Although it was shut down in 1941 due to World War II.
 Then, in 1954, a postgraduate department in agriculture was started in Ballygunge Science College by the university, with agricultural botany as the only subject; two years later, a Veterinary Science Institute was included and the department was upgraded into a faculty called agriculture and veterinary science.
 In 2002 university decided to reopen undergraduate agriculture courses in the agricultural experiment farm campus at Baruipur, a city south of Calcutta.
 In the same year, the department was restructured as a separate Institute of Agricultural Science.

 The Faculty of Arts consists of 23 departments; commerce consists of three departments; education, journalism and library science consist of three departments; engineering and technology consist of eight departments; science has 22 departments and home science offers courses on subjects such as food and nutrition, human development, and home science.
 The Faculty of Law was established in January 1909 as the University College of Law.
 It was granted status as the university's department of law in February 1996.
 This campus is popularly known as Hazra Law College.
 The faculty has many luminaries associated with it, including Rajendra Prasad, Rashbehari Ghose, and Chittaranjan Das.

+In 2026, the University of Calcutta established a research centre dedicated to the study of Chaitanya Mahaprabhu in collaboration with the Bhaktivedanta Research Center.The centre was established to support academic study and research concerning Chaitanya's life, philosophy and Vaishnava tradition.

+The centre offers certificate and diploma courses on the life and works of Chaitanya Mahaprabhu, as well as opportunities for research.